Share article

 Presented by Dr Deidre Brown, recipient of the 2023 Gold Medal, Te Kāhui Whaihanga New Zealand Institute of Architects' highest honour, this a rare opportunity to hear about contemporary Māori architecture in Aotearoa today.

 All Gold Medal lectures are free to attend thanks to the support of AON.
 Please book your tickets using the links below.
-Lectures commence at 4pm (except Auckland, Wellington and Christchurch, which commence at 12.30pm).
+Lectures commence at 4pm.

 Deidre (Ngāpuhi, Ngāti Kahu) will discuss design approaches used by a range of architecture practices, the work of contemporary Māori practitioners, changes in architectural education and community as client.